 Released on behalf of Liberty Bank

-In partnership with 41 local Rotary Clubs and the Community Foundation of Middlesex County (CFMC), Liberty Bank announced today that over $917,000 was raised during its 19th Annual Thanksgiving Drive.
-This will help ensure that more families in the areas served by the Bank have a Thanksgiving feast to enjoy this Thursday.
+In collaboration with 39 local Rotary Clubs and one Lions Club, and the Community Foundation of Middlesex County (CFMC), Liberty Bank Foundation announced today that over $740,000 was raised through its 20th Annual Thanksgiving Drive.

 About Liberty Bank Foundation

-Since its inception in 1997, the Liberty Bank Foundation has awarded over $15 million in grants to nonprofit organizations within Liberty Bank’s market area.
-The foundation seeks to improve the quality of life for people of low or moderate income by investing in three areas: education to promote economic success for children and families; affordable housing; and nonprofit capacity building.
+Since its inception in 1997, Liberty Bank Foundation has awarded over $17 million in grants to nonprofit organizations throughout Liberty Bank’s market area.
+Following the Bank’s ‘Be Community Kind’ spirit, the Foundation seeks to improve the lives of individuals and families by investing in three key areas: Education & Training, Affordable Housing, and Food.

 About Community Foundation of Middlesex County (CFMC)

 Community Foundation of Middlesex County’s mission is to improve the quality of life for the people of the County now and in the future by developing endowments, making grants that have impact, and assisting donors in meeting their philanthropic objectives.

 About Rotary: Service Above Self

 Rotary is a global network of more than 1.2 million volunteer leaders who dedicate their time and talent to tackle the world’s most pressing humanitarian challenges.
 There are 34,000 Rotary clubs in more than 200 countries and geographical areas.
 Clubs are nonpolitical, nonreligious, and open to all cultures, races, and creeds.
 Their work impacts lives at both the local and international levels, from helping families in need in their own communities to working toward a polio-free world.
 As signified by the motto “Service Above Self,” Rotary’s main objective is service — in the community, in the workplace, and throughout the world.